 Pain points for Fashion Retailers and gains from PIM

 A recent report from Shopify highlighted that worldwide revenue from online fashion retailing is likely to rise from just under $500 billion in 2018 to over $700 billion by 2022.
 The fashion sector is one of the biggest in online retailing and customers certainly have plenty of choice.
 Simply having a brief product description with a photo no longer cuts the mustard.
 Discerning consumers want a seamless, omnichannel shopping experience with rich visuals and in-depth product information.
 That can cause a lot of headaches for unprepared fashion retailers.
-So, where are the pain points and how can a PIM solution remove the headaches?
+So, where are the pain points and how a PIM solution for retailers can remove the headaches?

 Time to market